Mötley Crüe: 1992–2003: Years of turmoil

 Neil left the band in February 1992 following the release of Decade of Decadence, during a period in which most other prominent glam metal bands of the 1980s were breaking up or otherwise seeing their popularity decline significantly amid the advent of grunge and alternative music.
-It remains unclear whether Neil was fired or quit the band.
+It remains unclear whether Neil was fired or had quit the band.
 Sixx has long maintained that Neil quit, while Neil insists that he was fired.
 "Any band has its little spats," Neil observed in 2000, "and this one basically just stemmed from a bunch of 'fuck yous' in a rehearsal studio.
 It went from 'I quit' to 'You're fired' ...
 It was handled idiotically.
 The management just let one of the biggest bands in the world break up."

 In the running for the vacant frontman position was Kik Tracee vocalist Stephen Shareaux.
 Ultimately Neil was replaced by John Corabi (formerly of Angora and the Scream).
 Although Mötley's self-titled March 1994 release made the Billboard top ten (No. 7), the album was a commercial failure.
 It prompted negative reactions from many fans due to Neil's absence and its sound.
 Corabi suggested the band bring back Neil, believing the latter would always be seen as the voice of the band.
 This eventually resulted in his own firing in 1996.
 Corabi spoke about his time with the band and his thoughts on the first record with Mötley Crüe.
 Corabi said: "my record was the first record that they had done that didn't go platinum, didn't make some sort of crazy noise, and everybody panicked".
 During his time away from the band, Neil released a moderately successful solo album, Exposed in 1993, and a less commercially successful follow-up, Carved in Stone in 1995.